GitanshKapoor/GitanshKapoor/README.md

 👩‍💻 I'm currently working at IBM as a Data Analyst Intern.

-🧠 I am deeply passionate about DevOps, AI/ML, Data Eng. and Cloud.
+🧠 I am deeply passionate about DevOps, Data Engrg. and Cloudware Engrg.

 👯‍♀️ I am a Team Player so, I like to work in a Team.